xiaoluoboding/self-hosted-app-starter/README.md

 ## Features

-> SHA is built on top of GSVT Stack, which stands for Go、SQLite、Vue 3、TailwindCSS
+> SHA is built on top of GSVT Stack, which stands for Go、SQLite、Vue 3、Tailwind CSS

 - 🪄 Full-stack starter with GSVT Stack
 - ⚓️ Self-hosted with `Dockerfile` on the fly
 - 💾 Store your data using the SQLite database
 - 🖖 Choosing your familiar Front-end Tech Stack, default is Vue 3
-- 🚄 Deploy your app easily on the Railway
+- 🚄 Deploy your app easily on the Railway / Render

 ### Deploy Services